UTNkar/documentation/content/infrastructure/glesys.md

 {{% notice info %}}

 The older UTN servers are hosted by [GleSYS](https://glesys.com).
-As these servers where still managed by Swedish System Administrators, they made the following documentation in Swedish.
-Most of these servers have/been or are planned to be removed.
+As these servers were still managed by Swedish System Administrators, they made the following documentation in Swedish.
+Most of these servers have been or are planned to be removed.

 {{% /notice %}}